loganmarchione/loganmarchione.com/content/posts/2023/03/index.md

 I (try to) practice GitOps, so all of my Kubernetes configuration is in a [public GitHub repo](https://github.com/loganmarchione/k8s_homelab).
 I'm happily using [GitHub Actions](https://github.com/features/actions) and [Renovatebot](https://github.com/renovatebot/renovate) for Continuous Integration (CI).
 For example, each PR has tests run on it, then if specific conditions are met, the PR is merged.
 For Continuous Delivery (CD) I'm using [Flux](https://fluxcd.io/flux/), which runs in my K3s cluster and constantly tries to synchronize the current state to the "golden" state of the cluster on GitHub.
 This way, every change made to the `master` branch will be rolled out via Flux automatically.

 However, I still have some apps running on Docker Compose, and they might never make the transition to K3s (for one reason or another).
 I can still use tools for CI, but there are no real tools for CD when it comes to Docker Compose.
-When I merge PRs into `master`, I need to SSH into my Docker server, run `git pull`, then run `docker compose up -d` on each updated compose file.
-There is a common complaint when searching online, and I found a whole article [here](https://www.augmentedmind.de/2022/03/20/continuous-deployment-with-docker/) about different solutions.
-This is my attempt at CD for Docker Compose.
+When I merge PRs into `master`, I need to manually SSH into my Docker server, run `git pull`, then run `docker compose up -d` on each updated compose file.
+This is a common complaint when searching online, and I found a whole article [here](https://www.augmentedmind.de/2022/03/20/continuous-deployment-with-docker/) about different solutions.

+This post is my attempt at CD for Docker Compose.

 # Pull vs push

 As mentioned in [this](https://www.augmentedmind.de/2022/03/20/continuous-deployment-with-docker/) article, there are generally two ways to tackle this problem:

 - Pull-based approach
-  - An agent runs as an application and constantly tries to synchronize the current state to the "golden" state in git
+  - An agent runs as a container and constantly tries to synchronize the current state to the "golden" state in git
   - This is how Argo and Flux work
 - Push-based approach
   - On each change to master, some process runs via CI pipeline that pushes the changes to the server